 The Association's ultimate parent undertaking includes the Association in its consolidated Financial Statements.
-Those consolidated Financial Statements are prepared in accordance with FRS 102 and are available to the public and maybe obtained from Places for People Group Limited, 80 Cheapside, London, EC2V 6EE.
+Those consolidated Financial Statements are prepared in accordance with FRS 102 and are available to the public and maybe obtained from Places for People Group Limited, 305 Gray's Inn Road, London, WC1X 8Qr.

 As the consolidated financial statements of the ultimate parent undertaking, Places for People Group Limited, include the equivalent disclosures, the Association has also taken the exemptions under FRS 102 available in respect of financial instruments and has not provided disclosures otherwise required by FRS 102.11 Basic Financial Instruments and FRS 102.12 Other Financial Instrument Issues in respect of financial instruments not falling within the fair value accounting rules of Paragraph 36(4) of Schedule 1.
+The Association has applied the exemptions available under FRS 102.1.11 and FRS 102.1.12 (preparation of a statement of cash flows and related notes).

-The directors, after reviewing the company's budgets for 2021/22 and the group's medium term financial position as detailed in the 30-year business plan, including changes arising from the Covid-19 pandemic, are of the opinion that, taking account of severe but plausible downsides, the company will have sufficient funds to meet its liabilities as they fall due for a period of 12 months from the date of approval of the financial statements.
+The directors, after reviewing the company's budgets for 2021/22 and the group's medium term financial position as detailed in the 30-year business plan, are of the opinion that, taking account of severe but plausible downsides, the company will have sufficient funds to meet its liabilities as they fall due for a period of 12 months from the date of approval of the financial statements.
 The directors therefore continue to adopt the going concern basis in preparing the annual financial statements.